Do you need a Trust in your Will?

-Will Trusts are normally used to protect or preserve assets so that your family is well provided for.
+Trusts are normally used to protect or preserve assets so that your family and loved ones are well provided for.

 In principle, a trust is a simple concept.
 A trust is the formal transfer of assets (for example property, shares or cash) to a small group of people (normally two or three) with instructions that they hold the assets for the benefit of others.